formsbyair/Documentation/docs/_docs/templates/word.md

 * Form Terms

-#### Preserve custom fonts in template
+#### Custom fonts

-If you've used a custom font in your Word template you'll need to embed it in the file as follows:
+If you've used a custom font in your template you'll need to embed it in the file as follows:

-* Open your template
+* Open your template in Microsoft Word
-* Go to File > Options
+* Go to File > Options and select **Save**
-* Select the Save section
 * Under "Preserve fidelity when sharing this document", enable "Embed fonts in the file"
 * Save your template